ghieth98/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that display current directory contents in long format Script that display current directory contents, including hidden files Script that display current directory contents with long format, user and group IDs displayed numerically
+Script that display current directory contents in long format Script that display current directory contents, including hidden files Script that display current directory contents with long format, user and group IDs displayed numerically Script that creates a directory in /tmp/ directory